zeroc-ice/ice/cpp/README.md

 Ice was extensively tested using the operating systems and compiler versions listed on [supported platforms][2].

-On Windows, the build requires a recent version of Visual Studio, and the Windows 10 SDK (10.0.14393.0) component when building with Visual Studio 2017.
+On Windows, the build requires a recent version of Visual Studio.
+When building with Visual Studio 2017 you have to install Desktop development with C++ workload and select the optional component Windows 8.1 SDK and UCRT SDK.
+For UWP build you must also install Windows 10 SDK (10.0.14393.0) available with Visual Studio 2017 installer.

 ### Third-Party Libraries